SpellholdStudios/Saradas_Magic_for_BG2/README.md

 #### Other Mods Compatibility

 The Saradas Magic for BG2 mod is a WeiDU mod, and therefore should be compatible with all WeiDU mods.
 However, we cannot test every single one.
 It is only compatible with BGII: ToB.
-If you do encounter an error, please let us know by <a href="">reporting it on the forum</a>.<br>
+If you do encounter an error, please let us know by <a href="http://www.shsforums.net/forum/633-bgee-modding">reporting it on the forum</a>.<br>

 ##